 Tech companies often prioritize growth over making sure they develop a healthy work environment.

 The approach has worked.
-Asana was featured on Glassdoor’s Top 10 Best Places to Work in 2017 and one of Entrepreneur magazine’s best workplace cultures of 2017.
-Prioritizing culture has also been a driver of business success - they just crossed a significant milestone of 20,000 paying customers.
+Asana was featured on Glassdoor's Top 10 Best Places to Work in 2017 and one of Entrepreneur magazine's best workplace cultures of 2017.
+Prioritizing culture has also been a driver of business success.
+The company just crossed a significant milestone of 20,000 paying customers.

 In this episode of Resources for Humans, Asana's Head of People, Anna Binder, explains the company's approach to culture and how Asana's been able to build an experience that benefits both the employee and the company's mission.